 Tech-Cautious Parents

-The most tech-cautious parents are tech designers and engineers Click To Tweet
+The most tech-cautious parents are tech designers and engineers Share on X

 Many parents intuitively understand that ubiquitous glowing screens are having a negative effect on kids.
 Aggressive temper tantrums are common when the devices are taken away.
 Children have short attention spans when not perpetually stimulated by their hyper-arousing devices.
-On social interaction, we see children who become bored, apathetic, uninteresting and uninterested when not plugged in.
+In social interaction, we see children who become bored, apathetic, uninteresting, and uninterested when not plugged in.

 But it’s even worse than we think.

-We now know that those iPads, smartphones and Xboxes are a form of digital drug.
-Recent brain imaging research is showing that they affect the brain’s frontal cortex, in exactly the same way that cocaine does.
-Because technology is so hyper-arousing it raises dopamine levels; the feel-good neurotransmitter most involved in the addiction dynamic — as much as sex.
+We now know that iPads, smartphones, and Xboxes are a form of digital drug.
+Recent brain imaging research shows that they affect the brain’s frontal cortex.
+Precisely the same way that cocaine does.
+Because technology is so hyper-arousing, it raises dopamine levels.
+This is the feel-good neurotransmitter most involved in the addiction dynamic.

 That’s right — a child’s brain playing electronic games looks like a brain on drugs.

 That is why we have a hard time peeling kids from their screens.
-In addition, hundreds of clinical studies show that screens increase depression, anxiety and aggression and can even lead to psychotic-like features where the video gamer loses touch with reality.
+In addition, hundreds of clinical studies show that screens increase depression, anxiety, and aggression.
+It can even lead to psychotic-like features where the video gamer loses touch with reality.

 One in three children are using tablets or smartphones before they can talk.
 Once a person crosses over the line into full-blown addiction — digital or otherwise — they need to detox before any other kind of therapy can have any chance of being effective.
 A full digital detox means no computers, no smartphones, no tablets.
 The extreme digital detox even eliminates television.
 It takes between four to six weeks for a hyper-aroused nervous system to reset itself.
 A person can live without drugs or alcohol; with tech addiction, digital temptations are everywhere.